ajwdewit/pcse/doc/reference_guide.rst

 after which all rates of change should be calculated.
-If this rule is not applied rigorously, some rates may pertain to states at the current time whereas others will pertain to states from the previous time step .
+If this rule is not applied rigorously, some rates may pertain to states at the current time whereas others will pertain to states from the previous time step.
 Compared to the FSE system and the
 `FORTRAN implementation of WOFOST <https://github.com/ajwdewit/wofost>`_, the `initialize()`, `calc_rates()`, `integrate()` and `finalize()` sections match with the *ITASK* numbers 1, 2, 3, 4.